The Faces of Thales – Tamara Perry

 Another driving factor is that Tamara’s work is making life easier for the Defence Force personnel who use the equipment she works on.

-“It really hit home for me when I had the chance to go out on a submarine last year,” she says.
+“It really hit home for me when I had the chance to go out on a submarine a few years ago,” she says.
 “When I worked as an Acoustics Engineer, I did a lot of work on the redevelopment of the sonar that’s on board the subs now.
 Redeveloping and qualifying the sonar designs for manufacture by Thales here in Australia.